Reopening your salon/barbershop during Coronavirus: How to + what other businesses are doing?

 Refer to state guidelines, county rules, best practices launched by industry associations, etc. specifically for reopening salons and barbershops.

-You can refer to the OSHA “Guidance on Preparing Workplaces for COVID-19” and CDC’s reopening guidance along with your state’s local guidelines.
+You can refer to the OSHA “Guidance on Preparing Workplaces for COVID-19” and CDC’s guidelines for hair salons and barber shops along with your state’s local guidelines.
 Some states have released specific guidelines for salons, barber shops, and cosmetology salons on how to reopen (for example Florida, Idaho, and Virginia’s guidelines to reopen salons and barbershops).

-So stay updated on the latest updates and ensure you follow them at your salons/ barber shop to avoid any risk of infection or trouble with the local authorities.
+So stay updated on the latest rules for cosmetologists and salon owner after opening up and ensure you follow them at your salons/ barber shop to avoid any risk of infection or trouble with the local authorities.

 2. Social Distancing